 Lean Air-fuel Mixture

-- Lean-condition fault codes
+- Lean-condition or misfire codes may be stored

 Engine Overheating or Running Hotter than Normal